 June of the year prior, my best friend had moved to another school district… I had no friends waiting for me back at school in September.

-By fifth grade, I had broken down.
-I had difficulty attending school, and seldom paid attention while I was there.
+By fifth grade, I had difficulty attending school, and seldom paid attention while I was there.